LDM30/Flappy_Bird/README.md

 you should see another zip folder called "unityplayercompressed.zip" (i had to compress it because it was too big to upload raw)

 follow the same procedure above for unzipping the file

+move "unityplayer.dll" into the same folder as "flappy bird.exe"

+double click "flappy bird.exe" to open it

+a pop up window should appear warning you there might be a virus

+it only does this because there is no publisher (it's really expensive to sign .exe files)

+click "more info" and then click "run"